django/django-localflavor/docs/index.rst

 When a backwards-incompatible change is made (for example, the removal or renaming of a province) the localflavor in question will raise a warning when that localflavor is imported.
-This provides a runtime indication that something may require attention.
+This provides a run-time indication that something may require attention.

 However, once you have addressed the backwards compatibility (for example, auditing your code to see if any data migration is required), the warning serves no purpose.
-The warning can then be supressed.
+The warning can then be suppressed.
 For example, to suppress the warnings raised by the Indonesian localflavor you would use the following code::